Tropical Dynamics of Markov Surfaces: The Case of Meromorphic Parameters

-To prove that $Sk(a,b,c,d)\setminus U$ is a countable union of rays, note first that $U$ contains all subquadratic cells except three points (that also intersect boundary rays).
-From Theorem \ref{lem:meromorphic-reduction}, we see that all points of $Sk(a,b,c,d)\setminus U$ must be on a $\Gamma$-orbit of some boundary ray, thus forms a countable union of rays.
+To prove that $Sk(a,b,c,d)\setminus U$ is a countable union of rays, note first that $U$ contains all subquadratic cells except three points (that comes from boundary rays).
+From Proposition~\ref{lem:quadratic-reduction-result}, we see that all points of $Sk(a,b,c,d)\setminus U$ must be on a $\Gamma_{ABCD}$-orbit of some boundary ray, thus forms a countable union of rays.
 Furthermore, it must be a meager set, so by Baire category theorem, $U$ must be dense. \end{proof}